Search

 How can we help?

-In this podcast Ciara Duggan and Sana Nahas members of the employment team at Clarkslegal will guide you through the tricky topic of redundancy and settlement agreements, covering what redundancy means for both employers and employees, as well as how settlement agreements work in practise.
+In this podcast, Lucy White and Shauna Jones, members of the employment team at Clarkslegal, will guide you through the complex topics of redundancy and settlement agreements.
+They will explain what redundancy means for both employers and employees and how settlement agreements work in practice.

 • What rights does an employee have if they are made redundant?